 - Leverage your privilege.
 Your voices are given more weight than ours are.
 Call out your friends for their problematic words and behavior (not in a Let’s Start A Twitter War way, in a “hey, it’s not okay to say that” kind of way).
 Demand accountability from your friends, peers, and colleagues.
 Use your position within your social and professional circles to push for a kinder, more inclusive environment.
 (And if you’re doing this and you get called out for something, do listen instead of doubling down.
 “Don’t you appreciate everything I’ve been doing for you” is not a good look.)

 - Do not touch without permission.
 Ask people if they’re huggers.
+(If you’ve asked before and don’t remember the answer, ask again.)
 Don’t put your hand on a woman’s back as you brush by her.
 Use your new-and-improved body language skills to understand if someone’s uncomfortable with you looping your arm around their shoulders.
 And, hey, while we’re on the subject, don’t rape people.
 Your position of power or your perception of how a potential partner feels or how drunk/high/faded you are does not override your expectation of being a reasonable adult who does not assume everyone wants to sleep with them.

 Please, please, please remember that I am making this list because I want you, my lovely reader, to be able to better understand how your presence in and contributions to a space might affect someone who’s been victimized.
 As far as “leading the change” is concerned, this is about the length I can stretch.
 That said, if you’re a friend, peer, or colleague of mine and anything on this list raises questions for you, feel free to drop me a line and I will do my best to clarify for you. ♦